Comparison

 More flexible Bring the same routine to home, trips, and sleepovers.

 A physical sleep trainer can work well, but it adds another device to buy, pack, charge, and reset.
-For many families, a kids wake-up clock app on an old iPhone or iPad is the simpler option.
+For many families, a kids wake-up clock app on a phone or tablet you already have is the simpler option.

 FeatureKids Wake-Up Clock appPhysical trainer